Tinkou/exercices/README.md

 - Skaffold installed

 # Way to use:
-For most case, Skaffolg gives hint about the root cause or it is quite clear in the configuration file.
-So it is better to use a shell to run the skaffold command starting the application and to do the troubleshooting on an other shell.
+Each case contains a README file explaining how to start the appliation and how to try to solve the issue.

 # Exercices
 ## Case 1
 ImagePullBackOff due to wrong image reference

 ## Case 2
-Pending pod due to wrong resource request.
+Pending pod due to wrong resource request

+## Case 3
+Wrong service's selector